vpidev/ui-styleguide/README.md

 - Vertical - access to specific routes / functions - meaning a subset of entities such as Edit Customers, but only west coast customers - should be handled via custom security tables linked to appropriate groups

-*Why?*: Using roles for vertial data would result in dozens or hundreds of new roles
+*Why?*: Using roles for vertical data would result in dozens or hundreds of new roles

 *Why?*: Tying security to handles within the data e.g. Customer Territory, means the security approach is always relevant to the current data.